what-name/heyitschris.com-backend/README.md

 ## How to deploy
 Follow these steps to manually deploy the static website and all it's components:
 1. Deploy the `heyitschris-com-infra-cf.yaml` template with CloudFormation.
 Fill out the parameters to your needs.
-2. (To be automated) Put the item `visitorCounter:0` into the freshly created DynamoDB database.
-3. Upload your static website's content to the freshly created, main S3 bucket.
+2. Upload your static website's content to the freshly created, main S3 bucket.
-4. In the outputs of the CloudFormation stack, you will find the CloudFront URL of your new website.
+3. In the outputs of the CloudFormation stack, you will find the CloudFront URL of your new website.
 The API Gateway URL is displayed there as well, make sure to modify your frontend code to reflect the correct endpoint.
-5. (Optional) Point your domain's name servers to the freshly created Route53 hosted zone.
+4. (Optional) Point your domain's name servers to the freshly created Route53 hosted zone.